ntrianta/go-patterns/web/long-poll.md

 The term "comet" refers to web techniques that allow servers to push data to a web browser.
 This is in contrast to HTTP's poll-only REST architecture.

-One way to simulate push behavior via HTTP is to use a long poll: an HTTP request which waits for some even before responding.
+One way to simulate push behavior via HTTP is to use a long poll: an HTTP request which waits for some event before responding.

 Long-polling via XMLHttpRequest is straightforward.
 Basically, the client polls the server like normal.
 The server will not reply until a corresponding event has occurred.
 When the server finally responds, a client-side callback is triggered, and another request is immediately.
 This simple helper function demonstrates the idea: